gsasikumar/akatsuki/README.md

 Description
 -------------

-The package will detect the RD Service and will valudate it for headers and compliance to the spec.
+The package will detect the RD Service and will validate it for headers and compliance to the spec.